ticoAg/auto-commit/docs/en-US/README.md

 Language: [日本語](../ja/README.md) | [中文](../zh-CN/README.md)

-Claude Auto-Commit integrates AI-powered commit message generation into your Git workflow.
-It analyzes your changes and produces high-quality, contextual messages using Claude Code SDK.
+AutoCommit integrates AI-powered commit message generation into your Git workflow.
+It analyzes your changes and produces high-quality, contextual messages using either Claude Code SDK or OpenAI Codex.

+> AutoCommit was formerly known as **Claude Auto-Commit**.
+Use the `auto-commit` command going forward; `claude-auto-commit` stays available as a legacy alias.

 ## 🚀 Quick Start